guigolab/grape-nf/readme.rst

 Installation
 ------------

-Before installing Blueprint RNAseq pipeline make sure you have the following software installed in the machine:
+Before installing the Blueprint RNAseq pipeline make sure you have the following software installed in your machine:

 - git
 - make